CADWRDeltaModeling/HelloSCHISM/docsrc/output.rst

    python exercise2.py

-This will open a pop-out plot of the flow timeseries for the mouth of Montezuma Slough, you can zoom around in the plot window to evaluate the data.
+This will open a pop-out plot of the flow timeseries from just upstream of River 1's weir, you can zoom around in the plot window to evaluate the data.

 -----------------------------------------------------